Lamentations (Ngaiire album)

 Lamentations is the debut studio album by Papua New Guinea-born Australian-based singer Ngaiire, released on 12 July 2013.
-The album is named was derived from two sources of inspiration; Dido's Lament written by English Baroque composer Henry Purcell performed in his opera Dido and Aeneas and the Biblical and poetic Book of Lamentations mourning the destructive fall of Jerusalem.
+The album name was derived from two sources of inspiration; Dido's Lament, written by English Baroque composer Henry Purcell and performed in his opera Dido and Aeneas, and the Biblical and poetic Book of Lamentations, mourning the destructive fall of Jerusalem.

-Reception

-Chris Downton from BMA Magazine said "an impressive introduction to Joseph's powerful and beguiling vocals, which smoothly shift throughout retro chanteuse and more contemporary R&B, but as the title suggests, there's an undercurrent of melancholy lurking beneath much of this album."
+Critical reception

 Cameron Adams from The Daily Telegraph described the album as "electronic but soulful, innovative but accessible and a timeless mating of genres".

 Rip It Up magazine called it "poignant" and "melancholic", as well as "invoking a sense of empathy and understanding".

-The Music AU said "Infused with emotion and bursting with talent, Lamentations is a stunning work."
+The Music said "Infused with emotion and bursting with talent, Lamentations is a stunning work."

 Lulu Ray from Happy Mag said the album "has a depth and darkness to its soundscape that is both unexpected and appreciated."
 An Amazon editor called the album "Beautiful and well-rounded... [and] a mature and evocative debut."

-Sosefina Fuamoli from The AU Review called the album "a wild and eclectic fusion of soul, beats and R&B."
+Sosefina Fuamoli from The AU Review called the album "a wild and eclectic fusion of soul, beats and R&B".